vijaycse/kickstarter-analysis/README.md

 ## Results

 ### Outcomes Based on Launch Date Conclusions
 From the line chart, we can see that the best month to start a theater campaign is in May as it produces the highest amount of successful outcomes.
 Similarly, we can infer that December would not be the best month to launch a theater campaign, as it has the lowest number of successful outcomes.
-In fact, the number of successful campaigns is almost equivalent to the number of failed campaigns during the month of December.

 ![Outcomes Based on Launch Date](https://github.com/vijaycse/kickstarter-analysis/blob/master/resources/Theater_Outcomes_vs_Launch.png)

 ### Outcomes Based on Goals Conclusions
 Although the pattern fluctuates, it is apparent that play campaigns with higher goals tend to have a greater percent chance of failing.
 We can see that there is a subtle decrease among campaign success as the goal amount becomes larger and larger.
-However, there is an anomaly at about $35,000, in which we see a sharp increase in the success rate and sharp decrease in failure rate.

 ![Outcomes Based on Goals](https://github.com/vijaycse/kickstarter-analysis/blob/master/resources/Outcomes_vs_Goals.png)

+## Other possible reports
+ - Backer's analysis
+ - Campaign's failure analysis and what makes the campaign successful